Setting your super up for success

 Most people attending today may have some understanding of the Age Pension and how it works.
 It is a regular fortnightly income payment from the Australian Government to provide financial support to retirees, and it is subject to a range of eligibility criteria, including your age, your assets, and your income levels.
 But most importantly, it can work together with your super to top up your retirement income.
 A common question we often hear is, do I have to wait until my super runs out entirely before I can apply for the Age Pension?
 And the answer to this is usually no, you can still have a super balance and other assets and income and apply for the Age Pension, as long as it's within the income and assets test limits, which we will cover today.

 As I've mentioned, your level of income and the value of your assets affect the payment rate of your pension.
 There are different Age Pension rates for singles, couples, and homeowners.
 If you're in a couple, whether you're married, separated, or living with a de facto partner, can also affect your payment rate.
 Generally, Services Australia will consider you to be in a couple if you're married, in a registered relationship, or in a de facto relationship.
-From the 20th of September 2021, the maximum fortnightly Age Pension payments are $1,458.60 combined for a couple, or $729.30 each, and $967.50 for a single person.
 When looking to apply for the Age Pension, the first factor when it comes to eligibility is your age and residential status.
 When it comes to super, retirement and the Age Pension, there are two important numbers you need to be aware of, your preservation age for super and your Age Pension qualifying age.
 Kevin, can you please step us through these two important considerations?

 Super could form a major part of your retirement income, so it's important to understand when you can access it.
 Your preservation age is the minimum age you must reach before you can access your super, and it varies depending on the year you were born.
 In addition to reaching your preservation age, to access your super, you need to have permanently retired, or want to transition to retirement while you're working, or have changed jobs on or after turning 60, or have turned 65, even if you're still working.
 You will see from the table that if you were born before the 1st of July 1960, your preservation age was 55.
 That gradually increases up to age 60 for those who were born after the 1st of July 1964.
 We find that preservation age is often confused with the Age Pension qualifying age, which, in fact, is quite different.
 If you're eligible for the Age Pension, you will be able to apply for it when you reach your qualifying age.
 As you can see, your qualifying age is higher than your preservation age.
 That means that even if you've reached the age you can access your super, you may be a number of years away from being eligible to receive the Age Pension.
 The Age Pension qualifying age increases in line with your age.
 For example, if you were born before the 30th of June 1952, you would have qualified for the Age Pension from age 65.
 If you were born on or after the 1st of January 1957, your eligibility for the Age Pension will occur when you turn 67.
 Between these dates, the Age Pension qualifying age increases incrementally.
 You can work out from the table when you will be eligible for an Age Pension.